PaulaB03/Online-Store/README.md

 - ProductCSV: Reads/Writes Products from/to products.csv
 - UserCSV: Reads/Writes Users from/to users.csv
 - Audit: Writes what and when a read/write service has been called

+## Version 3

+### Database

+Created database that connects to JDBC.

+Implements insert, read, update and delete actions.